Abstract independence relations in neostability theory: Independence Theorem

-There is a slight modification of the assumptions of the theorem above that provides a sufficient condition for $\NSOP_1$: \begin{proposition} \thlabel{independence-theorem} Let $\ind$ be an independence relation satisfying full existence, monotonicity, and quasi-strong finite character.
+Since $b_1'' \equiv_M b_1 \equiv_M b'_1$, by (iv) and left extension for $\ind^1$, we can find some $b_2'$ such that $b''_1b'_2 \equiv_M b_1'b_2$ and $b''_1b'_2 \ind^2_M b_1'b_2$ (since $\ind^1 \implies \ind^2$).
+By right extension for $\ind^2$, it follows that $b'_1b_2, b_1''b_2'$ begin an $\ind^2$-Morley sequence over $M$.
+So by \thref{chain-condition}, monotonicity and an automorphism, there is some $a \equiv_{Mb'_1b_2} a_2$ such that $a$ is $\ind^2$-Conant-independent from $b''_1b_2$ over $M$.
+Hence, by the first paragraph of the proof, $a$ is $\ind^2$-Kim-independent from $b''_1b_2$ over $M$.
+Since $a \equiv_{Mb_2} a_2$, we have that $a \models \tp(a_2/Mb_2)$, and since $ab''_1 \equiv_M ab'_1 \equiv_M a_2b'_1 \equiv_M a_1b_1$ by the Claim, we have $a \models p_1(x,b''_1)$. \end{proof} \begin{remark} Since the compatibility condition is clear in this case, note that, by \thref{symmetry-characterisation}, we can slightly weaken the above result by replacing ``$\ind^2$-Kim-independence satisfies GUWP w.r.t. $\ind^2$'' in the statement with (the oftentimes easier-to-check) ``$\ind^2$-Kim-independence satisfies left transitivity''. \end{remark} \begin{example} We again recover several results from the literature: \begin{enumerate}[(i)] \item If $T$ is simple, then by \thref{find-symmetry-simple} $\find$ is symmetric and thus satisfies left and right extension.
+Since $\find$ always satisfies weak transitivity, the above recovers the independence theorem over models in simple theories \cite[Theorem 3.5]{kim1997simple}. \item If $T$ is $\NSOP_1$ and we take $\ind^1 = \uind$ and $\ind^2 = \iind$, this recovers \cite[Proposition 6.1]{kaplan2020kim}. \item If $T$ is $\NSOP_2$ ($= \NSOP_1$ by \cite{mutchnik2025nsop}) and we take $\ind^1 = \ind^2$ to be canonical coheir independence, this recovers \cite[Proposition 5.7]{mutchnik2025nsop}. \item If $T$ is a free amalgamation theory, there is a ``free amalgamation relation'' $\ind$ in the sense of Conant \cite{conant2017axiomatic}.
+By definition, such a relation always satisfies existence, monotonicity, left and right extension, weak transitivity, and symmetry (among other properties).
+Moreover, since it is stationary, $\ind$ satisfies GUWP w.r.t. $\ind$.
+Therefore, the above recovers the version of the independence theorem for free amalgamation theories that appears in the introduction of \cite{mutchnik2025nsop}. \end{enumerate} Observe that, in (ii) and (iii), we need to assume symmetry of Kim-independence \cite[Theorem 5.16]{kaplan2020kim} and $\uind$-Conant-independence \cite[Theorem 5.4]{mutchnik2025nsop} in their respective contexts, which we cannot (yet) recover abstractly only from \thref{symmetry-characterisation,examples-of-uwp}. \end{example} There is a slight modification of the assumptions of the theorem above that provides a sufficient condition for $\NSOP_1$: \begin{proposition} \thlabel{independence-theorem} Let $\ind$ be an independence relation satisfying full existence and monotonicity.
 Suppose that $\ind$-Kim-independence satisfies left and weak transitivity and GUWP w.r.t. $\ind$.
-Then $T$ is $\NSOP_1$ and $\ind$-Kim-independence coincides with $\kind$. \end{proposition} \begin{proof} First, we claim that, given our assumptions, $\ind$-Kim-independence satisfies the independence theorem over models.
+Suppose further that $\ind \implies \ind$-Kim-independence.
+Then $T$ is $\NSOP_1$ and $\ind$-Kim-independence $=\kind$. \end{proposition} \begin{proof} First, we claim that, given our assumptions, $\ind$-Kim-independence satisfies the independence theorem over models (as in \thref{properties-of-independence}(xvii)).
 Note that the first part of the previous proof (including the claim) still goes through.
-For the second part, simply note that $\ind$-Kim-independence satisfies left extension.
+For the second part, simply note that $\ind$-Kim-independence satisfies left (and right) extension.
 To show this, we can either use symmetry (which follows from \thref{symmetry-characterisation}) and \thref{mon-and-strong-fin-char-are-preserved}, or GUWP and \thref{mon-and-strong-fin-for-universal-kim}.
 Moreover, since we assumed weak transitivity for $\ind$-Kim-independence, we can still apply \thref{chain-condition}.
 So the argument works.